impee

 Having the car on Axle / Jack stands is required, as you need to get underneath the car and have enough clearance from the ground to be able to open a few clips and take the hoses of the clips.

-Bimmer on 2 Stands
+BMW on Jack Stands

 Next remove the engine splash shield.